 8. If applicable, provide a copy and identify the date and page number of publication in the Federal Register of the agency's notice, required by 5 CFR 1320.8(d), soliciting comments on the information collection prior to submission to OMB.
 Summarize public comments received in response to that notice and describe actions taken by the agency in response to these comments.

-The Federal Register notifying the public of the intent to extend the currently approved information collection was published on.

-Specifically address comments received on cost and hour burden.

-For the 2009 renewal, the only comments submitted to date by the public are requests for copies of the documents to extend the collection of information for the screening and eviction of Public Housing and Section 8 tenants.
-No comments have been received during this renewal period.
+This Information Collection was announced in the Federal Register, Volume 77; No.187, Page 59209 on September 26, 2012.
+No comments were received.

 Describe efforts to consult with persons outside the agency to obtain their views on the availability of data, frequency of collection, the clarity of instructions and recordkeeping, disclosure, or reporting format (if any), and on the data elements to be recorded, disclosed, or reported.
 Consultation with representatives of those from whom information is to be obtained or those who must compile records should occur at least once every 3 years - even if the collection of information activity is the same as in prior periods.
 There may be circumstances that may preclude consultation in a specific situation.
 These circumstances should be explained.